goetz-markgraf/gamma-library/LEARN_GAMMA.md

   print (:name a)
 ```

-Like all other data structures in _Gamma_ a `record`-Type is immutable.
+Like all other data structures in _gamma_ a `record`-Type is immutable.
 You can create a modified
 copy with the `copy-with`-function:

 ```